AFLplusplus/AFLplusplus/docs/custom_mutators.md

 - `fuzz_count` (optional):

     When a queue entry is selected to be fuzzed, afl-fuzz selects the number of fuzzing attempts with this input based on a few factors.
-    If however the custom mutator wants to set this number instead on how often it is called for a specific queue entry, use this function.
+If, however, the custom mutator wants to set this number instead on how often it is called for a specific queue entry, use this function.
 This function is most useful if `AFL_CUSTOM_MUTATOR_ONLY` is **not** used.

 - `fuzz` (optional):